 BMW 7 Series hybrid range, MPG, CO2 & charging

-The BMW 7 Series hybrid now has longer electric range, with similar fuel economy and lower CO2 emissions
+Following updates, the BMW 7 Series hybrid now has a longer electric range and lower CO2 emissions than before

 |Electric range||Fuel economy||CO2 emissions||Wallbox charge time|

 |29-32 miles||118-141mpg||45-54g/km||3hrs 30mins|

 Featuring a 12kWh battery, the BMW 7 Series hybrid returns between 29 (for the long-wheelbase) and 32 (for the short-wheelbase) miles of electric range, according to official tests.
 In the real world, we saw around 25 miles, although those driving fewer motorway miles will likely achieve more than we did.
 This compares favourably to the Mercedes S-Class hybrid, which has a bigger battery but less range to show for it.

 BMW 7 Series hybrid range, MPG & CO2 emissions

 As a plug-in hybrid, the BMW 745e boasts an official fuel-economy figure well into triple figures.
 However, getting anywhere near the claimed 118-141mpg in the real world will depend on you plugging the car in regularly to maximise its electric running.
 Provided that you can charge the 745e at home, the electric range should be enough for most people to cover short commutes or trips to the shops without touching the petrol in the fuel tank.